department-of-veterans-affairs/va.gov-team/products/health-care/health-apartment/product/product-brief.md

 	- started vs completed tasks
 	- time to complete task
 - Number of searches for content definied in the health space
-- Performance of the site.
-Number of timeouts, outages, down time.
+- Performance of the site (number of timeouts, outages, down time)
 - Authenticated vs Unauthentiated actions
 - Number of veterans who successfully sign up for health benefits on va.gov